ibm-cloud-docs/Registry/registry_security_enforce.md

 You can enable the `va` option in your policy to enforce that Vulnerability Advisor passes before an image can be deployed.
 Images that are not supported by Vulnerability Advisor are allowed.

 You can enable the `trust` option in your policy to enforce content trust.
 If you do not specify any `signerSecrets`, the deployment is allowed if the image is signed by anyone.
 If you specify `signerSecrets`, the most recently signed version of the image must have been signed by all the signers you specify.
-IBM Container Image Security Enforcement verifies that the provided public key belongs to the signer.
+Container Image Security Enforcement verifies that the provided public key belongs to the signer.
 For more information about content trust, see [Signing images for trusted content](registry_trusted_content.html).

-A deployment is allowed only if all images pass the IBM Container Image Security Enforcement checks.
+A deployment is allowed only if all images pass the Container Image Security Enforcement checks.

 ## Removing Container Image Security Enforcement
 {: #remove}